james-otten/Learning-D/README.md

 * trianglePath.d - Finds the maximum sum of adjacent numbers from the top to bottom of a given tree (euler 18 and 67).
     - Usage: ./bin/trianglePath < triangle.txt
 * pascalsTriangle.d - Pascal's triangle and euler 15
+* divisableByRange - Effiecently finds the first number evenly divisable by every number from 1 to n (euler 5).

 ####Building:
 Debug: `make debug`